Her knees ‘broken beyond repair,’ Vonn retiring after worlds

 - US expected to announce treaty withdrawal as soon as Friday

+Vonn’s original plan was to step away in December, after one final charge down the course in Lake Louise, Alberta — a course she won on so often it’s now named in her honor.

+She was forced to move up her retirement due to persistent pain in both knees, which she fully realized after failing to finish a race in Cortina d’Ampezzo , Italy, last month.

-The worlds open with the women’s super-G on Tuesday in the Swedish resort of Are.
-The women’s downhill is scheduled for Feb.
+Now, she’s down to two races: The women’s super-G on Tuesday in the Swedish resort of Are, and the downhill scheduled for Feb.
 10.

-Vonn’s right knee is permanently damaged from previous crashes.
-The American has also torn ACLs, suffered fractures near her left knee, broken her ankle, sliced her right thumb, had a concussion and more.
-She’s limited now to about three runs per day, and her aching body can’t handle the workload of other skiers.

-“My body is broken beyond repair and it isn’t letting me have the final season I dreamed of,” Vonn said.
-“My body is screaming at me to STOP and it’s time for me to listen.”
+“My body is broken beyond repair and it isn’t letting me have the final season I dreamed of,” Vonn wrote on Instagram .
+“My body is screaming at me to STOP and it’s time for me to listen.

-However, with 82 World Cup wins, Vonn will not be able to match the overall record of 86 held by Swedish great Ingemar Stenmark.
+“It’s been an emotional 2 weeks making the hardest decision of my life,” she wrote, “but I have accepted that I cannot continue ski racing.”

+Vonn’s impressive resume: three Olympic medals, including downhill gold at the 2010 Vancouver Games.
+Four overall World Cup titles.
+And 82 World Cup wins, leaving her four behind the all-time mark held by Ingemar Stenmark of Sweden.

 “Honestly, retiring isn’t what upsets me.
 Retiring without reaching my goal is what will stay with me forever,” Vonn said.
 “However, I can look back at 82 World Cup wins, 20 World Cup titles, 3 Olympic medals, 7 World Championship medals and say that I have accomplished something that no other woman in HISTORY has ever done, and that is something that I will be proud of FOREVER!”

+Her first World Cup start was Nov.
+18, 2000, in a slalom race in Park City, Utah, and she didn’t qualify for the second run.
+She was Lindsey Kildow then, before changing her name to Vonn after marrying her now ex-husband and ex-coach, Thomas.

+Her first World Cup win came four years later, in a downhill event at Lake Louise.

-She won the first two major championship medals of her career — two silvers — at the 2007 worlds in Are.
-Vonn has also won seven World Cup races at the Swedish resort, including two giant slaloms, and has 12 podiums overall there.
+Retiring in Sweden brings Vonn full circle.
+She won her first two major championship medals — two silvers — at the 2007 worlds in Are.

-At last season’s World Cup finals in Are, Vonn won the downhill and finished third in the super-G.

-So broken knees and all, nobody will be counting Vonn out as a contender in her final races.
+As for how she will be remembered , that’s simple for U.S. coach Paul Kristofic: Her comebacks.

+“That never-give-up attitude is something that everyone can take away from,” Kristofic said.
+“She has created that character and lived it.
+Those are life lessons that everybody can take.
+Give it your all and never give up.
+That’s a very strong legacy.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports